-You presided over the trial in People v.
+You presided over the trial of People v.
 Carl Glen Johnson, No. RIM 382725, which began on September 8, 1999.

 On or about September 8, 1999, outside the presence of the parties, you initiated a communication with the watch commander at the sheriff's station where the arresting officer (Deputy Sheriff Kevin Villalobos) worked, asked him about Deputy Villalobos, and learned that the deputy was on medical leave.
+Deny initiation of any communication.
+Admit conversation regarding Deputy Villalobos' availability.

 On September 9, 1999, all of the prosecution's witnesses except for Deputy Villalobos testified.

 At approximately 3:00 p.m., when the prosecution had run out of witnesses, the defense moved that the court strike certain testimony and dismiss the case.

-Deputy District Attorney (DDA) Carlos Monagas asked that the case be trailed to the following day or to Monday, September 13, so that Deputy Villalobos, who had not appeared, could testify.
+Deputy District Attorney (DDA) Carlos Monagas asked that the case be trailed to the following day or to Monday, September 13, so that Deputy Villalobos, who had not RESPONSE appeared, could testify.

 You denied the prosecution's request, granted the defense motion and dismissed the case.

 In reaching your decisions, you improperly considered your communication with the watch commander.

+3rd PARAGRAPH ALLEGATIONS

-You also stated that if Deputy Villalobos "had a measure of credibility in the court," he "now walks into the court with a certain negative impression which will be not confined to this courtroom, but to every courtroom in western Riverside County."
-This comment reflected embroilment and prejudgment and indicated that you had reached a conclusion about Deputy Villalobos's credibility without hearing his explanation for why he was absent.
+You also stated that if Deputy Villalobos "had a measure of credibility in the court," he "now walks into the court with a certain negative impression which will not be confined to this courtroom, but to every courtroom in western Riverside County."

+This comment reflected embroilment and prejudgment and indicated that you had reached a conclusion about Deputy Villalobos's credibility without hearing this explanation for RESPONSE why he was absent.

+Admit the words stated on the record.

 At the time, you presided over criminal cases in which law enforcement officers such as Deputy Villalobos would be likely to testify; your comment suggested that you (and other judges) would not be able to be impartial in cases in which Deputy Villalobos might be a witness.